Back to Curriculum - Subject Content

 Social

-Students will explore the similarities and contrasts between past and present societies.
-They will examine how other cultures have had a major impact on the development of ’British’ culture.
+Students will explore the similarities and differences between past and present societies.
+They will examine the impact of other cultures on the development of ’British’ culture.
 Students will also be encouraged to build up their own social development through collaborative and team working activities.
 The study of social issues is a common theme in History lessons.

 Moral

 Students are asked to consider and comment on moral questions and dilemmas.
-Events and beliefs in the past will often be at odds with what we would consider unacceptable today (and were to some people in the past also).
-Students will be encouraged to show compassion for people facing dilemmas and to empathise with decisions which people in the past made and the reasoning behind these decisions.
-Notions of right and wrong are explored in connection with events from the past, linking with the value of justice.
+Events and beliefs in the past will often be at odds with what we would consider acceptable today.
+Students will be encouraged to show compassion for people facing dilemmas and to empathise with decisions which people made in the past using their understanding of context.
+Notions of right and wrong are explored in connection with events from the past, which links to the value of justice.

 Spiritual

-The study of History involves a sense of curiosity and the mystery of how and why events in the past happened and raises questions as to what could have happened with a different outcome.
-Artefacts are used to give Students a sense of the past and aid pupils in understanding the people who produced and used these objects.
+The study of History involves a sense of curiosity and the mystery of how and why events in the past happened.
+Artefacts are used to give students a sense of the past and aid pupils’ understanding of the people who produced/used these objects.
 Students are encouraged to explore the role played by important individuals, for good or ill, in the shaping of the world we live in.
 Students also reflect upon different interpretations of the past and how these interpretations have been arrived at.

 Cultural

-Students will study and be encouraged to gain an understanding of and empathise with, people from different cultural backgrounds.
-Students develop a better understanding of our multicultural society through studying links between local, British, European and world history.
+Students will be encouraged to gain an understanding of and empathise with, people from different cultural backgrounds.
+Students will develop a better understanding of our multicultural society through studying links between local, British, European and world history.

 Beyond the Classroom